Dear Premed Student,

 makes it so easy to find everything you need to know in one

-MSAR, etc. Also, I really didn't know what happened with my
+provided for the MSAR, etc. Also, I really didn't know what

 This is a really great resource and it is all encompassing.
 I will most definitely recommend it to anyone I meet who is premed.